Madusudanan/Notes/_posts/jvm/java/2018-07-26-java-optional.md

 So we can call this with `null` then it prints "Null value".
 If the String is of zero length then we print "Illegal value" or else if the String is greater than 0 length and not null it prints the String itself.

 There are other powerful higher order functions such as `flatMap` etc., which can be extended and used.
 But this should be sufficient to use `Optional` as mainstream in Java.

+The main reason why `Optional` should be used wherever nulls are possible is because they express the intent that the value could be null and hence we are using alternate logic for it.
+It is upto the developer to use it wisely.